Premier's Cup (BRC)

 The Premier's Cup is a Brisbane Racing Club Group 3 Thoroughbred horse race for horses aged three years old and older, over a distance of 2400 metres under handicap conditions held at Eagle Farm Racecourse, Brisbane, Australia as part of the Queensland Winter Racing Carnival.
-Total prizemoney is A$125,000.

 History

 The inaugural running of the race was in 2006.
 The race is considered a major prep lead up race to the Brisbane Cup which is held several weeks after this race in June.